 Fall and Winter Fruits

-There are some varieties of fruits that love the cold and will produce an abundance of sweet, delicious edibles.
-Some of these are:
+There are some fruits that love the cold and will produce an abundance during cool weather.

-- Apples – these should be planted in late winter/early spring when the ground isn’t frozen anymore.
+Apples should be planted in late winter or early spring, when the ground isn’t frozen anymore.
 Harvests will come in the fall.
-There are quite a few varieties, and some will even grow in warmer Zones like 7 and 8.
+There are quite a few varieties, and some will even grow in warm climates.

-- Pears – these should be planted in early spring after the ground has thawed.
+Plant pear in the cool weather of early spring after the ground has thawed.

-- Strawberries – the ever-bearing variety will survive winter better than any other variety, providing a wonderful bounty in the fall.
+The ever-bearing variety will survive winter, providing a wonderful bounty in the fall.

-For these trees and bushes to not only survive low temperatures but thrive, experts recommend they be planted in sunlit areas on a slope with plenty of space between them.
+For plants to survive and thrive in low temperatures, experts recommend they be planted in sunlit areas on a slope with plenty of space between them.

 This will allow them to soak up as much sun as they can while they get plenty of good drainage off their roots.
-Putting turf in-between the rows will help slow down, maybe even prevent erosion.
+Also, putting turf in between the rows will help slow down and maybe even prevent erosion.

-If you don’t have a lot of space and are forced to put the trees close together, prune the inward-facing branches and leave the outward-facing ones alone.
+If you don’t have a lot of space and are forced to put the trees close together, prune the inward-facing branches and leave the outward-facing ones.

-The inside ones aren’t much use since there will be little room for fruit, and the fruit on them won’t be able to get much sun for ideal growth.
-The outside branches are more ideal.
+The inside ones aren’t much use since there will be little room for fruits.
+Additionally, the fruits on the inside branches won’t be able to get much sunlight for ideal growth.

 Mulching and Row Covers

-Also, row covers will protect the leafy varieties from coming into direct contact with snow and freezing winds.
-This will protect them from frost damage as well as being killed by hard freezes.
+Also, row covers will protect leafy vegetables from coming into direct contact with snow and freezing winds.
+This will shield them from frost damage as well as from dying from hard freezes.

-As you can see, there are many great winter vegetables, and fruits that can be planted and harvested outside the seasons we normally think of as “the growing season”.
+There are many great winter vegetables and fruits that you can plant and harvest outside the seasons we normally think of as “the growing season”.